Jun 15, 2021

 The reason is understandable: we all have time constraints — we don’t have enough time to spend hours just finding a product.
 What’s more, with many choices out there, it’s not easy to find the exact item we’re looking for.
 Because of that, we may end up buying an item with a high level of cognitive dissonance or not purchasing at all.

-That’s why providing personalized product recommendations will help you get more customers and drive more sales.
 According to Barilliance, “personalized product recommendations induce more conversions, as customers who click on the product recommendations have a 5.5 times higher conversion rate than those who do not.
 Overall, the personalized product recommendations account for 12% of total revenues.”

 For example, using Insider’s AI-powered product recommendation solution, Maty drove a 6.69% uplift in Average Order Value (AOV) and a 9.69% uplift in incremental revenue.
 Avon achieved the same results with our smart recommendations — their AOV increased by 11% and click-through rate by 13%.